1 / 12

 Bloom Information

-Flowers appear in late February through March in zones 5–7, extending into April in zones 4–5, and beginning as early as January in zones 8–9.
-Individual flowers last 7–10 days; total bloom period extends 2–3 weeks.
-Flowers open on bare stems before leaf emergence.
-Late hard freezes after buds open can turn flowers brown and curtail the display in any given year.Detailed Descriptions
+Flowers open in late February through March in zones 5-7, extending into April in zones 4-5, and as early as January in zones 8-9.
+Individual flowers last 7-10 days; total bloom period averages 2-3 weeks.
+Flowers appear on bare stems before leaves emerge.
+Late hard freezes after buds open can turn petals brown and reduce the bloom display for that year.Detailed Descriptions

 Flower Description

-white to pale pink with yellow throatFoliage Description
+white to pale pink with yellow throat; 0.5 inch (1.3 cm) across; borne on bare stems in late winterFoliage Description

 Sun Requirements